Superman & Lois: Development

 The series was announced in October 2019 with Todd Helbing, Greg Berlanti, Sarah Schechter and Geoff Johns executive producing, and Helbing penning the script.
 On January 14, 2020, The CW officially ordered Superman & Lois to series.
 The first season consisted of 15 episodes.
 The series Everwood and Friday Night Lights served as inspirations for the show, given they were also family dramas.
 Helbing explained many aspects of Superman & Lois were approached as if it were a feature film, such as the aspect ratio, cinematography, and production design, saying "We are competing with shows on cable and streamers...we wanted to be able to do that and offer audiences something of equal quality".
-In March 2021, The CW renewed the series for a second season which premiered on January 11, 2022.
-In March 2022, it renewed the series for a third season.
+In March 2021, The CW renewed the series for a second season.
+In March 2022, The CW renewed the series for a third season.

 In January 2023, DC Studios CEOs James Gunn and Peter Safran said they expected the show to continue for "one to two more seasons".
 Brad Schwartz, President of Entertainment at The CW, stated in May 2023 that the business model of the show was no longer feasible for the network due to the show being expensive to produce, adding that it did not directly generate any profits and The CW did not have the rights to previous seasons.
-In June 2023, The CW renewed the series for a fourth season consisting of ten episodes.
-Under the renewal agreement, the series reduced the number of its regular cast members and writers, in addition to reducing action scenes and gearing more towards a family-focused drama, in an effort to reduce production costs.
-Production was however delayed due to the 2023 Writers Guild of America and SAG-AFTRA strikes.
-On November 2, 2023, it was announced that the fourth season would be the series' last.
-Schwartz stated in an interview that the decision to end the show was made by Warner Bros.
+On June 12, 2023, The CW renewed the series for a fourth season consisting of ten episodes which was announced to be the last one on November 2, 2023.
+Under the renewal agreement, the series had the number of its regular cast members and writers as well as action scenes reduced while gearing more towards a family-focused drama in an effort to reduce production costs.
+Production was however delayed due to the 2023 Writers Guild of America and SAG-AFTRA strikes, with the season being scheduled for a 2024 fall-premiere.
+Schwartz stated in an interview that the decision to end the series was made by Warner Bros.
 Discovery to avoid competition with the upcoming DC Universe (DCU) film Superman (2025).